Where are they now? Both Xls from Man Utd & City’s 2010 League Cup semi

 But he was plagued by persistent knee injuries throughout his career and was released by the club in 2015 before retiring last year after a spell at Aston Villa.

-The former Blues defender is now combining work as a pundit with his promotional role at City.
+The former Blues defender is now winding up Roy Keane while working as a pundit for Sky Sports.

 Dedryck Boyata (Nedum Onouha, 69)